stevedonovan/Lake/doc/index.md

     $> cat lakefile
     c.program {'name',src='*'}

-Here `src` is a wildcard, again assuming an extension of `.c` for C files.
 The initial build takes some time, but thereafter rebuilding is quick.

 By default, `lake` tries to compile as many files as it can with one compiler invocation.
 Both `GCC` and `CL` support this, but not if you have explicitly specified an output directory.
 The global `NO_COMBINE` can be used to switch off this attempt to be helpful.

+### Building Lua Extensions

+`lake` has special support for building Lua C/C++ extensions.
+In `examples/lua` there is this lakefile:

+    c.shared{'mylib',needs='lua'}

+And the build is:

+    gcc -c -O1 -MMD -Ic:/lua/include   mylib.c
+    gcc mylib.o mylib.def  -Lc:/lua/lib  -llua5.1  -shared -o mylib.dll

+`lake` will attempt to auto-detect your Lua installation, which can be a little hit-and-miss on Windows if you are not using Lua for Windows.
+It may be necessary to set `LUA_INCLUDE_DIR` and `LUA_LIB_DIR` explicitly in a local `lakeconfig` or user `~/.lake/config`.

+On Linux with a 'canonical' Lua install, things are simpler:

+    gcc -c -O1 -MMD -fPIC mylib.c
+    gcc mylib.o   -shared -o mylib.so

+On Debian/Ubuntu, the `liblua5.1-dev` package puts the include files in its own directory:

+    gcc -c -O1 -MMD -I/usr/include/lua5.1 -fPIC mylib.c
+    gcc mylib.o   -shared -o mylib.so

+With Lua for Windows, you have to be a little careful about the runtime dependency for non-trivial extensions.
+LfW uses the VC2005 compiler, so either get this, or use `GCC` with LIBS='-lmsvcr80'.
+The situation you are trying to avoid is having multiple run-tiime dependencies, since this will bite you because of imcompatible heap allocators.

+The Lua  need also applies to programs embedding Lua.
+It is recommended to link such programs against the shared library across platforms, to ensure that the whole Lua API is available.

-## The Concept of Needs
+### The Concept of Needs

-Building a target often requires particular system libraries.
-For equivalent functionality, these libraries may be different.
-For the example above, a Linux program needs `libm.a` if it wants to link to `fabs` and `sin` etc, but a Windows program does not.
+Compiling and linking a target often requires platform-specific libraries.
+A Unix program needs `libm.a` if it wants to link to `fabs` and `sin` etc, but a Windows program does not.
 We express this as the _need_ 'math' and let `lake` sort it out.

-Other common Linux needs are 'dl' if you want to load dynamic libraries directly using `dlopen`.
+Other common Unix needs are 'dl' if you want to load dynamic libraries directly using `dlopen`.
 On the other side, Windows programs need to link against `wsock32` to do standard Berkerly-style sockets programming; the need 'sockets' expresses this portably.
-The need 'readline' is superfluous on Windows, since the shell provides much of this functionality out of the box, and on Linux it also implies linking against `ncurses` and `history`; on OS X linking against `readline` is sufficient.
+The need 'readline' is superfluous on Windows, since the shell provides some of this functionality, and on Linux it also implies linking against `ncurses` and `history`; on OS X linking against `readline` is sufficient.

+The built-in needs are currently: 'math','readline','dl','sockets' and 'lua'.

 There are also two predefined needs for GTK+ programming: 'gtk' and 'gthread'.
 These are implemented using `pkg-config` which returns the include directories and libraries necessary to build against these packages.

-If a need is unknown, then `lake` assumes that `pkg-config` knows about it.
+If a need is unknown, then `lake` will try to use `pkg-config`.

 For instance, installing the computer vision library OpenCV updates the package database:

     $ pkg-config --cflags --libs opencv
     -I/usr/local/include/opencv  -L/usr/local/lib -lcxcore -lcv -lhighgui -lcvaux -lml

+so `needs='opencv'` will work with a standard install of OpenCV.

+Not resolving the package with `pkg-config` is only an error if the need has been _explicitly_ defined as requiring it. `lake` defines 'gtk' like this:

+    lake.define_pkg_need('gtk','gtk+-2.0')

+which provides a convenient alias, but also insists that `pkg-config` be available and aware of the package.
+So for example, a lakefile for an OpenCV program may also insist on this behaviour with `lake.define_pkg_need('opencv','opencv')`.

+Finally, `lake` assumes that the need has been manually specified, and it will complain if these are wrong.
+It tries to make constructive criticism.
+Say I have:

+    c.program{'bar',needs = 'foo baz'}

+then we will get:

+    $ lake
+    --- variables for package foo
+    FOO_INCLUDE_DIR = 'NIL' --> please set!
+    FOO_LIB_DIR = 'NIL' --> please set!
+    FOO_LIBS = 'foo' --> please set!
+    --- variables for package baz
+    BAZ_INCLUDE_DIR = 'NIL' --> please set!
+    BAZ_LIB_DIR = 'NIL' --> please set!
+    BAZ_LIBS = 'baz' --> please set!
+    lake: unsatisfied needs

+This is in a form that can be directly used in a configuration file; you can then say `lake > config`, edit `config` and then rename `config` to `lakeconfig`  or directly say `lake CONFIG_FILE=config`.

+(It is tempting to say `lake > lakeconfig` here but this will not work because `lake` will try to open `lakeconfig` when it is being written.)

+The most common way to install a package in Windows is to put it into its own directory.
+If you specify `FOO_DIR` then `lake` will try to find `include` and `lib` subdirectories.

-Needs can be specified by the `NEEDS` global variable.
+Additional needs can also be specified by the `NEEDS` global variable.
 If I wanted to build a program with OpenCV, I can either say:

     $ lake NEEDS=opencv camera.c

 or I can make all programs in a directory build with this need by creating a file `lakeconfig` with the single line:

     NEEDS = 'opencv'

 and then `lake camera.c` will work properly.

-## Release, Debug  and Cross-Compile Builds
+### Release, Debug  and Cross-Compile Builds

 If `program` has a field setting `odir=true` then it will put output files into a directory `release` or `debug` depending if this is was a release or debug build (`-g` or `DEBUG=true`.)